GwenTinho/gwentinho.github.io/src/index.md

 I did an [M1 project](https://gwentinho.github.io/files/report-rfsa.pdf) with [Daniela Petrisan](https://www.irif.fr/~petrisan/) about recovering residual finite state automata (RFSA) via the [functorial approach to automata](https://lmcs.episciences.org/6213), the ideas are what inspired the current internship.

 I finished my [M2 internship](https://gwentinho.github.io/files/report-mnemetic.pdf) with Jonas Frey on lax-idempotent monads.
 The idea here was to understand what it means to be a generator with respect to a cocompletion.
 And use this to recover certain dualities from categorical logic and Stone duality.
+And I am giving another talk on this at the [synthetic mathematics conference](https://conferences.cirm-math.fr/3377.html) at the [CIRM](https://www.cirm-math.fr/index.html).

 ## What I do right now